 NOTE - You can wear anything at our private JBE field

 The youngest permissible age to play is 11 years (with parental consent).
-Minors under the age of 14 years must be supervised by a parent or guardian.
+Minors under the age of 15 years must be supervised by a parent or guardian.
+If it is your first event, your parent or guardian must be present for the duration of the event.
 Sydney Nerf takes no responsibility for the supervision of minors.
 You must be present and watching at events.

 Under certain circumstances, yes.
 For your child to play, please contact an admin.